openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 In this case, the user will be notify of the nodes/ cloud resource creation in a popup message:
 ![Installation page](img/Create_new_OCS_01_IPI.png)
+Adding capacity will be available from the kabab menu (see expand cluster workflow)

 # After Installation
 * OCS Overview